eOnofri04/GraphColorContraction/README.md

 [ORCID:0000-0001-8391-2563](https://orcid.org/0000-0001-8391-2563)\
 [Elia Onofri](https://sites.google.com/view/elia-onofri/home)
-obtained the bachelor's degree in Mathematics in 2018 and the master's degree in Computational Sciences in 2020 at Roma Tre University, Rome, Italy.
-Currently, he is a Ph.D. student in Mathematics at Roma Tre University, under a collaboration with the National Research Council of Italy where he do has a research fellowship.
+obtained the bachelor's degree in Mathematics in 2018, the master's degree in Computational Sciences in 2020, and the Ph.D. in Mathematics in 2023 at Roma Tre University, Rome, Italy.
+Currently, he is has a research grant with the Institute for Applied Mathematics M. Picone of the National Research Council of Italy (IAC-CNR) where he is employed as Research Fellow.
 His research fields concern applied mathematics in cryptography, graph theory, machine learning, biology and forecasting simulations.

 [ORCID:0000-0003-0723-7847](https://orcid.org/0000-0003-0723-7847)\